 Available to U.S. and Foreign Dental Graduates

 The Department of Periodontology offers advanced education courses for general practitioners and specialists interested in expanding their knowledge in the fields of Periodontology and Implant Dentistry.
-The experience is tailored to the desires of the intern with experiences in clinical periodontology, clinical implant dentistry, clinical or basic research and didactic periodontology and implant dentistry courses.
-These courses are designed to give the intern/fellow an experience in clinical periodontology and implant dentistry that will better equip them to pursue residency in Periodontics.
-The intern can assist in the faculty’s intramural practice and graduate clinic.
-In addition, the intern may attend departmentally offered courses and clinical case conferences that the periodontal residents take.
-We also offer the intern an opportunity to work on a basic or clinical research project during the course.
+The fellowship experience is available to specialists and is tailored to the desires of the fellow with experiences in clinical periodontology, clinical implant dentistry, clinical or basic research and didactic periodontology and implant dentistry courses.
+The fellow can assist in the faculty’s intramural practice and graduate clinic.
+In addition, the fellow may attend departmentally offered courses and clinical case conferences that the periodontal residents take.
+We also offer the fellow an opportunity to work on a basic or clinical research project during the course.
 The research may be presented at the International Association of Dental Research meeting and could also be published in the periodontal or implant literature.

-Completion of the Continuing Education Internship Program is an educational goal in itself, and in no way insures acceptance to a Postgraduate Residency Program.
+Completion of the Continuing Education Fellowship Program is an educational goal in itself.
 Although many resources will be provided by the selected Department, this is a Continuing Education program and is not listed on the University of Florida Registrar’s records.

-- Actively participate in a research project with the goal being an abstract for a national meeting and future presentation.
+- Actively participate in a research project with the goal of presenting an abstract for a national meeting and future presentation.

 - Assist in treatment of patients in the University of Florida Dental Clinic.